codeadamca/firebase-realtime-database/README.md

-# A Basic Introduction to Firebase and the Realtime Database
+# Introduction to Firebase and the Realtime Database

 A super basic example of displaying data from a Firebase Realtime Database.
 Follow these steps to get the code up and running: